Soccer Drills

 Toss and Trap

 Pairs face each other 5 yards apart.
-Server tosses the ball at chest height; receiver controls with the chest, thigh, or instep, sets it on the ground, and passes back.
+The server tosses the ball at chest height; the receiver controls with the chest, thigh, or instep, sets it on the ground, and passes back.
 Cycle through every body part that can legally receive.
-Foundational drill from age 8 up.
+A foundational drill from age 8 up.

 Wall Tap Receive

-Player passes the ball into a wall and receives the rebound with one touch into space, then immediately plays the next pass.
-30 reps each foot.
+The player passes the ball into a wall and receives the rebound with one touch into space, then immediately plays the next pass.
 The simplest way to log thousands of first touches in a single training year.
 Works as solo homework.

 First-Touch to Space

 Four cones forming gates around the receiver.
-Server passes from one side; receiver's first touch must take the ball through one of the gates.
-Forces the touch to be directional, not just controlled.
-Cue: think about where the next touch goes before the ball arrives.
+The server passes from one side; the receiver's first touch must take the ball through one of the gates.

 Turn and Receive

 Three players in a line: server, receiver in the middle, target at the back.
-Server plays into receiver; receiver opens the body and turns, then passes to the target.
-Reverse direction.
-Builds the open-body habit that lets a midfielder play forward instead of square.
+The server plays into the receiver; the receiver opens the body and turns, then passes to the target, reversing direction.
 Best for ages 10 and up.

 Receive Under Pressure

 Three players: server, receiver, defender.
-Server plays into the receiver; defender pressures from behind.
-Receiver must control and either turn out of pressure, lay off back to server, or shield and wait for support.
-Decision-making drill, the closest first-touch work to a real match.
+The server plays into the receiver; the defender pressures from behind.
+The receiver must control and either turn out of pressure, lay off back to the server, or shield and wait for support.
+The closest first-touch work to a real match.
 Best for ages 12 and up.

 Defending Drills and the 3 D's of Soccer